Clustering Three-Way Data with Outliers: Methodology

-\end{lemma} A proof may be found in Appendix~\ref{app:proofs}.
-Additionally, \cite{clark23} prove the analogous result for multivariate normal random variables and the same property applies to matrix-variate normal random variables through the equivalence
+\end{lemma} A direct proof may be found in \ref{app:proofs}.
+Additionally, \cite{clark24} prove the analogous result for multivariate normal random variables and the same property applies to matrix-variate normal random variables through the equivalence